oroinc/documentation/commerce/user_guide/products/price_attributes/create.rst

 #.
 Select the currencies that are supported for this price attribute:

-   * Click on the currency to select only one of them.
+   * Click the currency to select only one of them.

-   * Hold *Ctrl* and click to add a currency to the selection.
+   * Hold the ``Ctrl`` key and click another currency to add it to the selection.

-   * Hold *Shift* and click to select a range of currencies.
+   * Hold the ``Shift`` key and click another currency to select a range of currencies.

 #.
 Click **Save**.

-Now you can set the price attribute value for every product in the Product Prices section:
+Now you can set the price attribute value for every product in the **Product Prices** section:

 .. image:: /user_guide/img/products/price_attributes/PriceAttributesInProduct.png
    :class: with-border